jameshartig/node-srvclient/README.md

 Resolves the target to an IPv6 address. `callback` is called with `(err, address)`.
 The result is cached for the life of the target.

+### srv.setPreprocessor(fn) ###

+Sets a function that runs on a list of resolved targets.
+The function receives an array of unsorted targets and must return an array of targets to be sorted.
+The targets are cached after the preprocessor runs and therefore the preprocessor does not run when cache is hit.